The Jeremiah 19 Liturgy

 - Yes to the power to give in face of the pretension to take.

-- Yes to the power of informed choice which serves human life.
+- Yes to informed choice which serves human life.

 - Yes to the power to bless in face of the pretension to curse.